 September 11, 2023

-MSAL Alum Thomas Winkler receives prestigious ERC Starting Grant
+MSAL Alum Thomas Winkler ReceiveD Prestigious ERC Starting Grant

 Alumnus Thomas Winkler (BIOE Ph.D.
 2017) has been awarded a Starting Grant by the European Research Council (ERC).
 The €1.5 million funding will further Winkler’s research on modular organ-on-chip technology to better understand neuropsychiatric disorders.
 Specifically, he hopes to better understand the role of cellular interactions between blood vessels and the nervous system in schizophrenia.